speedyleion/speedyleion.github.io/_posts/2023-07-20-comparing-c-func-to-rust.markdown

 2. The compiler will ensure that `name` has a valid length.
 3. `thing` can not be a null pointer.
 The compiler will ensure this.
 4. `thing` will have to be initialized prior to the function call.
 The compiler will ensure this.
-Initializing by teh caller could be a bad thing as it puts more burden on the caller and it could hurt performance by setting values that will be overwritten in the `get_thing` call.
+Initializing by the caller could be a bad thing as it puts more burden on the caller and it could hurt performance by setting values that will be overwritten in the `get_thing` call.